Classroom to boardroom

 1. Less teaching, more learning:

 Citing a survey by IIM-Ahmedabad, De said, “80% of the actual learning happens outside the classroom.
 If students attend lectures six days a week, they do not get time to reflect upon what is taught.
-Instead, students should have the time to relate class theory and form their own ideas, opinions, research and have the time to think independently.”
+Instead, students should have the time to relate class theory and form their own ideas, opinions, research and have the time to think independently.”2.
+Soft-skills:

-Managers need to stay abreast with the latest technological developments.
-Fauzdar says, “Managers are required to master tools to analyse data and represent it in the easiest form, and must know how to use technology efficiently.”
+analyse data and represent it in the easiest form, and must know how to

 No comments: